AcTePuKc/codex-gui/gui_pyside6/docs/index.md

 Codex-generated scripts are saved to the `/tools/` folder.

-When enabled, users can:
-- Preview and edit scripts
-- Execute scripts inside a `uv` or `conda` environment
-- View stdout/stderr from a log panel
+Use the **Tools** button in the main window to open a panel that lists these scripts.
+Select a file and click **Run** to execute it.
+Standard output and errors appear in the panel's log view.
+Optionally choose a backend name from the drop-down before running to trigger `ensure_backend_installed()` for that backend.

-Security: No script is run unless the user clicks “Run Tool”.
+Security: No script is run unless the user explicitly clicks **Run**.

 ---